plackyhacker/Malicious-KeePass-Plugin/README.md

 ![Master Key](https://github.com/plackyhacker/Malicious-KeePass-Plugin/blob/main/images/Exfiltrated_Pass.png?raw=true)

 ## Alleviate User Suspicions
 It is very likely that a user will miss their favourite plugin when you have overwritten it with your own.
-Simply donwload the source code for the target plugin, ammend it to suit your operation needs and ensure the existing functionality is not altered.
+You could download the source code for the target plugin, ammend it to suit your operational needs and ensure the existing functionality is not altered.